 How much water is enough?
 It depends.
 The needs of a 250-pound man that works outdoors in Phoenix will be different from the needs of a 115-pound woman that lives in Toronto and works indoors.
 A good rule of thumb is to drink enough water to have at least three clear urinations each day.
 For the average person, half a gallon works well.
 Another calculation that is pretty straightforward is take your body weight, divide it in half and that is the number of ounces of water you should be drinking each day!

 While all beverages are primarily composed of water, nothing compares to pure water for hydrating your body in a healthy manner.

 There are few benefits to drinking significantly more water than you require.
 In fact, it’s possible to drink too much water.
 Serious side effects, including death, can occur from over-consuming water.

 Ensure you’re getting enough water each day.
 If you have any questions or concerns, consult with your physician.

-If you currently struggle to drink enough water each day…please join me in my free community on Facebook and take on the #SavvyGirlStrong Challenge.
-Find out more and sign up for it HERE
+If you currently struggle to drink enough water each day…please consider joining me in my monthly accountability groups for daily support and motivation!
+Find get more details go here: www.taminicholson.com/savvygirlstrong